novahihi/LeetCode150/README.md

 ### 135. Candy

 **Description**
-We have a list of ratings of children.
+We have a list of ratings of  ren.
 This is to rules to allocate the candies for them:
 - Each child must have at least one candy.
 - Children with a higher rating get more candies than their neighbors (neighbor of i is i+1 and i-1).